MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Experimenting with MDP Playground

-\textbf{Varying \textit{time unit}} We observed that the \textit{time unit} has an optimal value which has significant impact on performance in the toy continuous environment (Figure \ref{fig:ddpg_time_unit_rew}).
-We decided to tune the \textit{time unit} also for complex environments (Figures \ref{fig:ddpg_time_unit_half_cheetah}, \ref{fig:rest_mujoco_perfs} and \ref{fig:cont_complex_transfer}).
-The insight from the toy environment clearly transferred to the complex case and there were gains of even $100\%$ in some cases over the default value of the time units used.
-A further insight to be had is that for simpler environments like the toy, \textit{Pusher} and \textit{Reacher}, the effect of the selection of the \textit{time unit} was not as pronounced as for a more complex environment like \textit{HalfCheetah}.
-This makes intuitive sense as one can expect a narrower range of values to work for more complex environments.
-This shows that it is even more important to tune such dimensions for more complex environments.
+As another example of a dimension of hardness a researcher might be interested in controlling, \textit{MDP Playground} allows varying the \textit{time unit} of how often the agent acts in a continuous environment.
+We varied this dimension of hardness in the toy continuous environment and observed that the \textit{time unit} has an optimal value which has a significant impact on performance (Figure \ref{fig:ddpg_time_unit_rew} for DDPG; and Figures \ref{fig:sac_time_unit_rew} and \ref{fig:td3_time_unit_rew} in the appendix for SAC and TD3).
+The \textit{time unit} can be neither too small nor too large since there is an optimal \textit{time unit} for which we should repeat the same action \shortcite{biedenkapp-icml21}.
+Based on this finding, we also \chngdjaircrc{analysed} the \textit{time unit} for complex environments (Figure \ref{fig:ddpg_time_unit_halfcheetah}, Figures \ref{fig:append_ddpg_time_unit_halfcheetah}-\ref{fig:sac_time_unit_halfcheetah}, \ref{fig:ddpg_time_unit_pusher}-\ref{fig:sac_time_unit_pusher} and \ref{fig:ddpg_time_unit_reacher}-\ref{fig:sac_time_unit_reacher} in the appendix), finding similar results on all environments.
+In fact, for all three agents, (Figures \ref{fig:ddpg_time_unit_halfcheetah}, Figures \ref{fig:sac_time_unit_halfcheetah} and \ref{fig:td3_time_unit_halfcheetah} in the appendix), we see peak performance on \textit{HalfCheetah} for a \textit{time unit} $0.4$ smaller than that of the \textit{expert}-designed vanilla environment.
+There were gains of even $100\%$ in performance in some cases. \chngdjair{We emphasise again that we do not advocate modifying the problem definition of such benchmark problems to claim new state of the art results, but rather for analysing problems.} A further insight to be had is that for simpler environments like the toy, \textit{Pusher} and \textit{Reacher}, the effect of the selection of the \textit{time unit} was not as pronounced as for a more complex environment like \textit{HalfCheetah}.
+This makes intuitive sense as one can expect a narrower range of values to work for more complex environments. \chngdjair{This shows that it may be even more important to study the effect of such dimensions of hardness for more complex environments, especially when defining the problem for a completely new task.}

-The \textit{basic} agent design we showed above does this once and sets its optimal \textit{time unit} statically.
-An ideal adaptive agent design would even set the \textit{time unit} in an \textit{online} manner.
-Since the trends from the toy environment transfer to the complex environment, this would be quickly designed and tested on the toy environment.